 Explore it on Goodreads or Amazon.

-Other books by this author include Daughter of the Blood
+Other books by this author which I have reviewed include Daughter of the Blood

 An anthology of three short stories for young adults revolving around a theme of being stranded.

 James Alan Gardner‘s “A Host of Leeches” is an odd mix of science fiction, paranoia, and the cartoonish.
 I definitely could see a Saturday morning cartoon based on this, although the audience is more likely to be conspiracy theorists.

 Alyssa is the lucky one, the one experimented upon in a secret space station where plague victims were sent.
 She’s also the unlucky one as she seems to be the only living being in the entire complex.
 Until she can find Balla, her Dolphin aut.
 Then it’s two against the, well, world?